libmapper/libmapper/doc/tutorials/tutorial_c.md

 computer, but port numbers are in abundance so we just allocate one per device to keep things consistent.]

-The third parameter of mdev_new is an optional admin instance.
+The third parameter of mdev_new is an optional network instance.
 It is not necessary to provide this, but can be used to specify different networking parameters, such as specifying the name of the network interface to use.